 The e-visa for Egypt has a date of issuing and an expiry date.
 The period in between is the validity period of the visa.
 You do not need to arrive on the date of arrival you filled in on the application form for the visa.
 However, the date on which you arrive in Egypt as well as the date on which you leave the country must fall within the validity period as mentioned on the visa.

-I am still in Egypt, what should I look out for?
+I am in Egypt, what should I look out for?

 The British government advises against travelling to Egypt, and recommends leaving the country if you are currently there.
-As most flights to and from the country have been cancelled until at least mid-April, this might not be an easy task.
-Occasionally, repatriation flights are done, to fly tourists and business travellers back to their own countries.
-Contact your tour operator or airline to discuss what the possibilities are.
 As long as you are in Egypt, you are advised to keep the following coronavirus measures in mind:

-- Additionally, observe the coronavirus guidelines as instructed in the UK by the DHSC
+- Additionally, follow the coronavirus guidelines as instructed by the authorities in your home country

 When can I go on a holiday to Egypt again?